git-mahade/Javascript/README.md

 ---

-## 50. How to throw exception in JavaScript Program
+## 50. How to throw exception in java Program

 **[⬆ Back to Top](#table-of-contents)**